jimstorch/pySICP/README.md

 We only need three wires; *transmit* (TX), *receive* (RX), and *ground* (GND).
 This is a male connector which typically (but not always) indicated **Data Terminal Equipment** (DTE) as opposed to something like a dial-up modem which is **Data Carrier Equipment** (DCE).
-Note: there are conflicting definitions for what DTE/DCE stand for but they are all pretty close.
+There are conflicting definitions for what DTE/DCE stand for but they are all pretty close.

 The important thing to understand is that when you wire a DTE to a DCE using a 1-for-1 pintout, the DTE's *transmit* connects to the DCE's *receive* and the vice versa.